Indice de 2

 Installation of a backlit keyboard is recommended on systems that never shipped with this.
 It can be interchanged on these systems due to how the keyboard is installed.

 In a Windows environment, this machine can have issues with hibernation.
 This can be fixed by resetting the S2 hibernation mode when it's persistent.
 There are no other options to fix it that will work, outside of installing more RAM.
 The best sign for this is a volmgr error in Event Viewer.

 BIOS fixes will need to be released by Dell due to Intel Boot Guard.

 Note: You can use a higher wattage adapter then what shipped.
 However, downgrading is not an option.
-If you are having power supply problems with 45W or 65W factory adapters (i5/dual core i7), the best replacement for these is a genuine 90W.
+If you are having power supply problems with 45W or 65W factory adapters (i5/dual core i7), the best replacement for these is a genuine 90W or 130W, if required.
 The Dell Slim adapter is recommended, as it is the easiest to get.

 - 45W (Core i5 4300/4310M)

 - 65W (Core i7 4600/4610M)

 The Dell Latitude E6540 was introduced in 2013, making Dell one of the first companies to have a Haswell business laptop available for sale.
 This gave Dell an edge with Haswell.